Hosts Who Give Small Guest Lists...

 I keep forgetting to address the invite with "...and Friends".
 I need to start doing that.

-What are the benefits of hosting a party with a small guest list?
+What are the benefits of hosting a Pampered Chef party with a small guest list?

-What types of products are best for a small guest list party?
+What types of activities work best for small guest list parties?

 Similar Pampered Chef Threads